Leoluca Bagarella: Arrest and conviction

 On 24 June 1995, Bagarella was arrested, having been a fugitive for four years.
 Bagarella was convicted of multiple murders and imprisoned for life.
-These included the murders of Giuliano, of Francese, of Giuseppe Russo, of Falcone, of Giuseppe Di Matteo, of Antonino Burrafato, of Salvatore Caravà, of Ignazio Di Giovanni, and of Simone Lo Manto and Raimondo Mulè.
+These included the murders of Giuliano, Francese, Giuseppe Russo, Falcone, Giuseppe Di Matteo, Antonino Burrafato, Salvatore Caravà, Ignazio Di Giovanni, Simone Lo Manto and Raimondo Mulè.

 In 2002, Bagarella had protested about his treatment under the Article 41-bis prison regime law that placed heavy restrictions on jailed Mafia bosses to prevent them from running their criminal empires from behind bars.
 At a court appearance that June, Bagarella made some thinly veiled threats to the Italian government, saying the Mafia is "tired of being exploited, humiliated, oppressed and used like goods exchanged among the various political forces."
 Some interpreted this as a sign the Mafia was annoyed that its previously cosy relationship with politicians had broken down, speculating about Mafia bosses having been in some sort of clandestine negotiations with politicians.
 In 2005, he launched boiling oil against an 'Ndrangheta boss prisoner, leading to a further one-year sentence.
 Following the violence, he was transferred to a prison in Parma.

 In total, Bagarella was given 13 life sentences plus 106 years and ten months, and solitary confinement for 6 years.

 On 20 April 2018, he was sentenced to a further 28 years in prison.